Sneak King: Reception and impact

-GameSpot's Jeff Gerstmann gave it a 5.8 out of 10 and although describing it as weird and poorly made, he concluded that "Sneak King is a one-trick pony that is an interesting curiosity with a subversive sense of humor."
+GameSpot's Jeff Gerstmann described it as weird and poorly made, but concluded that "Sneak King is a one-trick pony that is an interesting curiosity with a subversive sense of humor."
 IGN's Erik Brudvig noted that the game's US$3.99 price point made it the cheapest Xbox Live game.
 Although noting the presence of game-breaking bugs, he said the budget game was worth purchasing because of its food delivery dances.
 Brudvig also noted that the graphics were impressive for the cost of the game, but the interactive maps were found to be quite limited and environmentally sparse.
 X-Play rated the game as one out of five, but noted that "[t]his is the game that really got the buzz going about BK's whole foray into gaming, thanks mostly to screenshots of the Burger King hiding in a garbage can, lying in wait for what appeared to be a college-age woman walking toward him.
 Stalking in the name of great taste."
 Kate Macarthur of Advertising Age noted that, "Burger King's Sneak King video game for Xbox may not have won rave reviews, but gamers still bought more than 2 million copies."

 The immediate impact of Sneak King on Blitz Games was a financial boost.
 This allowed the company to improve its technology, and partially funded the company's Blitz Arcade.
 Collectively, sales sufficed to be ranked amongst the top 10 best selling games of 2006.
 Story wrote, "Using Xbox data on game use, the Burger King game equates in time spent to more than 1.4 billion 30-second commercials[.]"
 Including Sneak King, the success of the project was noted as a key part of Burger King's 40% increase in sales during the quarter.
 It was affirmed by Russell Klein that Burger King attributed the majority of that success to the game project.